 Sexual abuse can be accompanied by other forms of abuse, including emotional and physical abuse.
 This makes it extremely important to contact a knowledgeable San Diego elder abuse attorney like Joel Bryant.
 He and his team will take swift action by reaching out to the authorities to ensure your elder is no longer in harm’s way.
-He will then assist you in navigating the courts and legal system to ensure that justice is won for your loved one and that the perpetrator is held responsible for their abusive actions.
 Responding now could be the difference between a happy and healthy existence for your loved one, and serious trauma or even death.

-Sexual abuse includes a vast array of crimes carried out by a perpetrator.
-Sexual abuse can range from non-consensual touch to rape.
-There are a variety of instances in which a perpetrator’s non-consensual actions constitute as sexual abuse.
-The following are a multitude of actions that can be found to be sexual abuse against an elderly individual if such actions are carried out against an elder without consent:
+Sexual abuse includes a vast array of crimes.
+The following actions can be found to be sexual abuse if carried out against an elder without consent:

-There are also forms of sexual abuse that are called “hands off” as they do not include physical contact, however they are still forms of sexual abuse.
-These include but are not limited to the following:
+There are also forms of sexual abuse that are called “hands off” as they do not include physical contact; however, they are still forms of sexual abuse.
+These include:

-If you suspect that someone has sexually abused your loved one in a nursing home, it is important to contact an experienced elder abuse attorney like Joel Bryant immediately to assist you in getting your loved one to safety and bringing justice down upon the perpetrator.
+If you suspect that someone has sexually abused your loved one in a nursing home, it is important to contact an experienced elder abuse attorney like Joel Bryant immediately.

-Sexual abuse is often committed by a person who is familiar with the elderly individual.
-The perpetrator understands and is familiar with the elder’s vulnerable state and takes advantage of them.
-This individual can be another resident at the nursing home, an employee and, occasionally, a random visitor or stranger at the nursing home.
-Often, the perpetrator will be someone who takes advantage of an isolated, demented or other cognitively impaired elderly individual.
-This means that the people who the elder are left alone with are often the perpetrators of the abuse.
-Thus, it is extremely important that extensive research is done on the individuals responsible for your loved one’s care prior to employing them to take care of them..
+Sexual abuse is often committed by a person who is familiar with the elder, understands their vulnerable state, and takes advantage.
+This individual can be another resident, a nursing home staff member, or, occasionally, a random visitor or stranger.
+This means that the people who elders are left alone with are often perpetrators of abuse.
+Thus, it is extremely important that extensive research is done on potential caretakers prior to their employment.

 Finally, another way to prevent further sexual abuse in a nursing home is to know the signs as described above.
-Should you be able to recognize one or more of these signs upon visiting your loved one, contact an elder abuse attorney immediately such as Joel Bryant.
-He and his legal team will be able to assist you in contacting the correct authorities to ensure the safety of your loved one, and then navigate the legal process to bring the perpetrator to justice.
+Should you recognize one or more of these signs upon visiting, contact an elder abuse attorney right away.

 All elderly individuals are vulnerable to sexual abuse due to the fact alone that they are generally weaker than the rest of the population.
 With that being said, there are elders that are even more vulnerable to sexual abuse than their peers.
 The first group of especially vulnerable people are those who suffer from memory loss and other cognitive impairment.
-Whether it be dementia, Alzheimer’s, or another form of memory loss, it is harder for these individuals to recall information, therefore making it easier for their abusers to carry out the sexual abuse without being detected.
-Another group that is more susceptible than other elderly individuals are elders with disabilities.
-Whether the elder has a physical or mental disability, or a combination of both, a disability will leave an elderly individual more vulnerable because they either cannot properly recognize or communicate the abuse, and they physically are defenseless and can’t get away from their abuser.
-Finally, an elderly individual that is very isolated is more susceptible to being abused in a nursing home; thus, extensive steps should be taken to ensure that a variety of family members and staff who have the elder’s best interests at heart check in on them frequently to ensure their safety and well being.
+Because it is harder for these dependent adults to recall information, abuse is more likely to go on undetected.

 “Joel and his team were the help I needed to approach the nursing home that didn’t take good care of my grandmother.
 With Joel’s help, my grandmother was fairly compensated for the injuries she suffered as a result of the nursing home’s neglect and abuse.”Andrea C.